jbostoen/iTop-custom-extensions/utils/scripts/PHP Cron import Contacts from LDAP/readme.md

+# What?
-This is a sample script which takes info from an LDAP.
+This is a sample PHP script which retrieves info from an LDAP.

-So you can easily see how to import users in your Active Directory as iTop contacts.
+It's a way to import users in your Active Directory as iTop contacts.
-It relies on retrieving info from AD, writing it to a MySQL table (created within iTop), then use iTop's Data Synchronization.
+The script retrieves data from the AD and writes it to a MySQL table (created within iTop).
+Afterwards, it runs iTop's Data Synchronization.

 As of end September 2018, Combodo also released "Data Collector for LDAP" as an extension.
-It offers some additional features compared to the script provided here; but my original script makes it possible to import info from multiple active directories and shows how to map organizations based on different criteria.
+It offers some additional features compared to the script provided here; but this PHP script still makes it possible to import info from multiple active directories and shows how to map organizations based on different criteria.